Skip to content

 Avoid Buy Now Pay Later

-BNPL services like Klarna and Clearpay are increasingly reported to credit agencies.
-Multiple BNPL accounts or missed payments can negatively impact your mortgage application.
-Clear any outstanding BNPL balances before applying.
+BNPL services such as Klarna and Clearpay are more and more often reported to credit agencies.
+Several BNPL accounts, or a missed payment, can count against your mortgage application.
+Clear any outstanding BNPL balances before you apply.

 Should you close unused credit accounts?

-As a general rule: keep one or two credit cards you’ve had for a long time (they demonstrate a stable credit history) and close any you don’t use, especially store cards and newer accounts.
-Don’t open new cards just to improve your credit mix — the hard search and new account will temporarily lower your score.
+As a rough rule, keep one or two cards you have held for a long time, since they show a stable history, and close the ones you never use, especially store cards and newer accounts.
+Do not open new cards purely to improve your credit mix.
+The hard search and the fresh account will dip your score for a while.

 How long do improvements take to show?

-Credit improvements don’t happen overnight, but some changes show up faster than others.
+Credit improvements do not land overnight, though some changes show up faster than others.

 2–4 weeks